Plain English Summary

 Who can participate?

-Our study aims to recruit about 254 patient, both men and women aged 50 or above diagnosed or uncomplicated Herpes zoster within 72 hours of onset of the rash in patients with acute herpes zoster and with moderate/severe pain.
+Men and women aged 50 or above diagnosed or uncomplicated Herpes zoster within 72 hours of onset of the rash in patients with acute herpes zoster and with moderate/severe pain.

 What does the study involve?